Carlover101/hello/README.md

-# This porject prints hello if you type hello.hello()
+# This project prints hello if you type hello.hello()